IkarusV/character-tag-enhancerA1111-Ikarus-/README.md

 5. Click **Install**
 6. ***Very important*** Put character_supplements.json in your *root stable diffusion webui forge folder*(You should find it in your extension folder, sorry for the hastle you can change it if you want in the extension i just got lazy to go into to many folder each time i wanted to change it.)
 7. Restart AUTOMATIC1111
-8. Tell me if it work for you.
+8. Tell me if it work for you !

 ### Method 2: Manual Installation